ileskaa/neural-network/docs/user-guide.md

 There are various parameters impacting the training process that can be easily tweaked.
 To do so, open `src/model/main.py`.

+### Tweaking the layers

-There you can tweak the layers of the model.
+In `src/model/main.py` you can tweak the layers of the model.
-But note that first and last layers should not be changed.
+But note that first and last layers should not be changed, as that would result in an error during training.
+The input layer should always have size 784 since that's the number of pixels in an image of the MNIST dataset.
+And the ouput layer should always have size 10 since there are 10 possible digits.
+The layer in between are called hidden layers and can take any non-zero positive value.
+But be aware that if you create very large layers, training will take forever.
+The example of the main file uses only 2 hidden layers, but you can create as much of them as you want.
+There must however be at least be one hidden layer, since otherwise the model won't learn anything.

+### Adam

 By default the network will be trained using adaptive moment estimation (Adam) since that is the most effective training method.